mmovahed/Spectral_Methods/README.md

 - Boyd, J. P. (2001).
 Chebyshev and Fourier Spectral Methods.
 Dover Publications.
 - Canuto, C., Hussaini, M. Y., Quarteroni, A., & Zang, T. A. (2006).
 Spectral Methods: Fundamentals in Single Domains.
 Springer.
 - Trefethen, L. N. (2000).
 Spectral Methods in MATLAB.
 SIAM.

-This README provides a comprehensive overview of spectral methods and the specific weighted residual methods implemented in the repository.
-It serves as a guide for users to understand and utilize the methods effectively.